espocrm/documentation/administration/troubleshooting.md

 #### Apache error logs

 For Ubuntu server an apache error log located at `/var/log/apache2/error.log` and contains all error information.
+The location of log files can be different in other systems.

 ## Enable debugging mode